driftblaze/Fractal-Alert/README.md

 *A fractal is a never ending pattern.*

 ## How it works ##
 Fractal Alert uses concept that earthquakes are a fractal distribution of clustering seismicity with the self similarity function.
 Same is for floods being continuous function of time and is characterized by its temporal fraction.
 Hurricanes is a large entity into which storms converges.
 Storms are composed of large series of air currents that has fractal dimension of even smaller entities.
+Floods are a fractal pattern of rivulets and sediments.
 Also, fractal changes contributing to water-table fluctuations reflects the ongoing hydro-tectonics of the region.

 ![Early Earthquake Warnings](http://www.earthmagazine.org/sites/earthmagazine.org/files/2015-09/EarlyEarthquakeWarnings.png).